The Afro-Eurasian Eclipse

-The Afro-Eurasian Eclipse (subtitled A Suite in Eight Parts) is a studio album by American pianist, composer and bandleader Duke Ellington, recorded in 1971 and released on the Fantasy label in 1975.
+The Afro-Eurasian Eclipse (subtitled A Suite in Eight Parts) is a studio album by American pianist, composer, and bandleader Duke Ellington.
+First premiered at the Monterey Jazz Festival in 1970, it was recorded the following year in 1971 and released on the Fantasy label in 1975.
 Like other world music-influenced suites composed in the last decade of his life, The Afro-Eurasian Eclipse was called by NPR music critic David Brent Johnson one of Ellington's, "late-period masterpieces".

-The album opens with a short spoken word introduction in which Ellington explains that the suite's title is inspired by Marshall McLuhan's vision of the onset of global cultural identity.
+The album opens with a short spoken word introduction in which Ellington explains that the suite's title is inspired by Marshall McLuhan's vision of the onset of global cultural identity; Ellington explained: "Mr. McLuhan says that the whole world is going oriental and that no one will be able to retain his or her identity, not even the Orientals.
+And of course we travel around the world a lot, and in the last five to six years we too have noticed this thing to be true."

 Reception

-AllMusic gave the album four stars out of five, describing it as "compelling, cosmopolitan, and organic...
+AllMusic gave the album four stars out of five, with Rovi Staff describing it as "Compelling, cosmopolitan, and organic...
 All in all, a textured, cross-cultural treat for the ears".
+Meanwhile, musicologist Edward Green of the Manhattan School of Music was critical of the album's concept, writing, "there are occasional evocations of Asia in this album...
+But they arise, it appears, from a source at once transient and superficial.
+Ellington's heart simply was elsewhere—always given to American music; and most specifically African-American music."